Bader Al-Mutawa

 Bader Ahmed al-Mutawa (بدر أحمد المطوع; born 10 January 1985) is a Kuwaiti professional footballer who plays for Qadsia.
 He usually operates as a second striker.
 He wears the jersey number 17.
-Al-Mutawa is the second-most-capped international player behind Cristiano Ronaldo.
+Al-Mutawa is the joint-third most-capped international player with 202 caps, only behind Cristiano Ronaldo and Lionel Messi.

 Club career

 Al-Mutawa was born in Kuwait City.
 His performance for both club and national teams led to him being nominated for the best Asian player in 2006 and 2010, though Al-Mutawa did not win the prize.

 He was awarded the Kuwaiti league's top scorer for local players in the 2008–09 season with 10 goals.

 On 23 July 2012, he began training with Nottingham Forest as their new owners, the Al-Hasawi family, arranged a one-month trial for the striker.
 He impressed manager Sean O'Driscoll enough that the club were looking to sign him on a permanent basis but he was denied a work permit and the club wasn't able to sign him.

 On 11 May 2021, he scored his 300th goal for Qadsia in all competitions, including friendly matches, in a 3–1 win over Kuwait SC.

 On 2 March 2024, he scored a goal from a penalty kick in the last minutes of the match against Al-Salmiya in a 1–0 win, equaling Firas Al-Khatib’s record as the highest scorer in the Kuwaiti Premier League historically, with 162.
 Five days later, he scored a goal in Qadsia 7–0 win over Al-Shabab to become the all-time top scorer in the Kuwaiti Premier League history.